 President and Chief Executive Officer, Green Dot Public Schools California

-Cristina is the Chief Executive Officer of Green Dot Public Schools California.
-She originally joined Green Dot as the founding principal at Ánimo Inglewood Charter High School, Green Dot's second school.
-Four years later, she became Green Dot’s Vice President of Curriculum and Instruction, serving in that role for two years before being named Chief Operating Officer, and eventually President and Chief Academic Officer.
+Before being named President and CEO, she was Green Dot’s Vice President of Curriculum and Instruction for two years before serving as Chief Operating Officer and Chief Academic Officer.
 Prior to joining Green Got, Cristina was an English and History teacher for seven years in the Santa Monica/Malibu School District and earned National Board Certification in Early Adolescent/English Language Arts.
-Cristina has earned a Masters of Education, a Masters of Education Administration, and recently earned her doctorate in Educational Leadership from UCLA.
+Cristina has earned a Masters of Education, a Masters of Education Administration, and a doctorate in Educational Leadership from UCLA.

 Chief Academic Officer

 Annette Gonzalez serves as the Chief Academic Officer.
-She was previously the Vice President of Education for Green Dot Public Schools.
-Working with the Cluster and Curriculum Directors, she is responsible for oversight and support of Green Dot’s 19 schools, the development of curriculum and assessments, coaching services for teachers, and the organization-wide transition to the Common Core.
-Previously, she serves as a Cluster Director, prior to which she was the principal of Ánimo Inglewood Charter High School, where she was also an Assistant Principal and the founding ninth grade English teacher.
+She was previously the Vice President of Education for Green Dot Public Schools CA. She oversees the Vice President of Schools and Vice President of Curriculum and Programs supporting Green Dot’s 22 schools.
+She directly leads the development of curriculum and assessments, coaching services for teachers, and the organization-wide vision of a highly effective teacher in every classroom.
+Previously, she served as a Cluster Director, prior to which she was the principal of Ánimo Inglewood Charter High School, where she was also an Assistant Principal and the founding ninth grade English teacher.
 Annette began her career as an English language arts and History teacher at Lincoln Middle School in the Santa Monica-Malibu Unified School District.
 In addition to teaching sixth grade, Annette was Nationally Board Certified in 2001 in Early Adolescent English Language Arts.

 Dr. Gordon Gibbings

-Dr. Gordon Gibbings is a Cluster Director currently coaching the principals of six Green Dot charter schools serving the Los Angeles communities of Venice, South Central and Boyle Heights.
-Prior to becoming a Cluster Director at Green Dot, Gordon served as the Principal of Ánimo South Los Angeles Charter High School (ASLA).
-During his tenure as principal, ASLA earned a maximum accreditation with the Western Association of Schools and Colleges (WASC) and was awarded by U.S. News and World Report with a prestigious Silver Medal for being a high-performing, college-preparatory high school.
-During his time as the principal of ASLA, Gordon also served as a Green Dot Mentor Principal for new school principals.
-Before joining Green Dot Public Schools, Gordon served as an assistant principal and a Testing and Intervention Coordinator for David Starr Jordan High School in Long Beach California.
+As the Vice President of Schools, Dr. Gordon Gibbings leads the Green Dot Public Schools (GDPS) team of Area Superintendents who are responsible for the systems of support and development for our school leaders including their hiring, onboarding, coaching, and training.
+Gordon and his team of Area Superintendents are responsible for ensuring all schools meet the GDPS’s rigorous academic and cultural outcome expectations.
+As the Vice President of Schools Gordon leads our turn-around work at Locke College Prep Academy and Animo College Prep Academy.
+Prior to his six years as an Area Superintendent with GDPS, Gordon served as the Principal of Ánimo South Los Angeles Charter High School (ASLA).
+During his time as the principal of ASLA, the school was awarded by U.S. News and World Report with a prestigious Silver Medal three times for being a high-performing, college-preparatory high school.
+As principal he also served as a Green Dot Mentor Principal for new school principals.
+Before joining GDPS, Gordon served as an assistant principal for David Starr Jordan High School in Long Beach, California.
 Gordon began his teaching career as a fourth and fifth grade teacher at Florence Bixby Elementary School in Long Beach, California.
 During his first two years of teaching he was a member of Teach For America.

-Damon Hands is a Cluster Director supporting four high schools and two middle schools.
+Damon Hands is an Area Superintendent supporting three high schools and three middle schools.
 Damon is deeply committed to Green Dot’s mission to prepare all students for college, leadership and life and serving the communities of greatest need in Los Angeles.
 Damon has been a part of Green Dot Public Schools since 2009.
 He began his service with Green Dot as an Administrator in Residence.
 In 2010 he served as founding principal of Ánimo Jefferson Charter Middle School.
 In 2013 he served as the principal of the 9th Grade Academy at Alain LeRoy Locke College Preparatory Academy.
 Prior to working in Green Dot, Damon was an assistant principal at Ball Junior High School in Anaheim, CA. He was a teacher at schools in Anaheim, Long Beach, Cali Colombia, and Jeddah, Saudi Arabia prior to his career as an administrator.